sarahgryskewicz/Wildfire-AirQuality-Research/README.md

 # CSU REU Summer 2024
 Hello!
 This is a collection of all the work/code I completed during my time at Coloarado State University as a summer research intern.
-This is also my first time using a GitHub account, specifically my first time designing my own repository, so bear with me!
+This is also my first time using a GitHub account, specifically my first time designing my own repository, so bear with me as I structure this!

 My summer research was focused on investigating the 2023 Canadian wildfires and the impacts that they had on the northeastern United States.
 I was mentored by Dr. Jenny Hand and Dr. Bonne Ford of the Cooperative Institute for Research in the Atmosphere (CIRA) at CSU.
 Conducting this research, I used the IMPROVE (**I**nteragency **M**onitoring of **PRO**tected **V**isual **E**nvironments) ground-based network PM2.5 and PM10 speciated aerosol measurements.